 BIOL& 212 Biology Majors Animal • 6 Cr.

 Second in a three-course sequence for science majors and pre-professional students.
 Topics include evolution of species, embryonic development of animals, vertebrate systems, and animal taxonomy.
-Prerequisite: BIOL& 211 (prev BIOL 201).
+Prerequisite: BIOL& 211 with a C or better.

 After completing this class, students should be able to: